Eltheham History, Family Crest & Coats of Arms

 A few years later, John of Eltham, 1st Earl of Cornwall (1316-1336) born at Eltham Palace, Kent, was the second son of king Edward II of England and his queen Isabella of France, heir to the English throne.
 "Edward II. resided here for some time, and at this place also his son was born, from this circumstance called John of Eltham, and the palace, erroneously, King John's Palace."
 He was buried with full honors at Westminster Abbey in January 1337.

-Important Dates for the Eltheham family
+Early History of the Eltheham family

 This web page shows only a small excerpt of our Eltheham research.
 Another 78 words (6 lines of text) covering the years 1455, 1487, 1498, 1530, 1617, 1557, 1570, 1607, 1661, 1612 and 1786 are included under the topic Early Eltheham History in all our PDF Extended History products and printed products wherever possible.